dflock/scd_stuff/README.md

 ## Building

-To publish the XML as HTML, you currently need [Saxon https://en.wikipedia.org/wiki/Saxon_XSLT].
+To publish the XML as HTML, you currently need [https://en.wikipedia.org/wiki/Saxon_XSLT Saxon].
 For example, to publish the e-numbers do this:

     saxon-xslt -a -o ./enumbers.html ./enumbers.xml